Chimoneg27/Personal-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the microverse staff for doing their best to equip us with the necesarry skills to start our software engineering carreers
+I would like to thank the microverse staff for doing their best to equip us with the necesarry skills to start our software engineering carreers.
+I would also like to thank my coding partners who have helped me along the way.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>